wallymathieu/assertfail/_posts/2015-08-27-Build-tools-and-package-managers.md

 # What criteria do I use

 I prefer for the build tool to work on both \*nix and windows.
 I do some of the .net coding on os x.
+The build systems mentioned here are all related to working with .net (and all except psake work in \*nix).

 # If you are coding .net